Crohn's disease - infliximab (review) and adalimumab: appraisal consultation document

 Details of membership of the Appraisal Committee are given in appendix A, and a list of the sources of evidence used in the preparation of this document is given in appendix B.

-Note that this document is not NICE’s final guidance on these technologies.
-The recommendations in section 1 may change after consultation.
+Note that this document does not constitute the Institute's formal guidance on these technologies.
+The recommendations made in section 1 are preliminary and may change after consultation.

 1 Appraisal Committee's preliminary recommendations